-Crash rated bollards are designed to withstand impacts from specific type of vehicles moving at specific speed rate.
-The major standard test vehicles are passenger cars, pickup or van as well as the heavy-duty trucks.
+Crash rated bollards are designed to withstand impacts from specific types of vehicles moving at a specific speed rate.
+The major standard test vehicles are passenger cars, pickup, or van as well as heavy-duty trucks.

-With crash rating system, it became easier to select the vehicle security bollards and apply to a specific security situation.
+With the crash rating system, it became easier to select the right vehicle security bollards and apply them to a specific security situation.

 Crash Testing Standards

 British standard which identifies impact test methods, tolerances, test vehicle type and performance criteria that needs to be met.

 International Workshop Agreement which specifies the essential impact performance need for a vehicle security barrier and a test method for rating its performance when subjected to a single impact by a test vehicle.